History of Jamal Murray in Timeline

 On January 4, 2020, Jamal Murray tied his season-high 39 points in a 128–114 loss to the Washington Wizards.

-On February 19, 2021, Jamal Murray scored a then career–high 50 points in a 120–103 win over the Cleveland Cavaliers, setting a record as the first NBA player to score 50 points without attempting a free throw.
+On February 19, 2021, Jamal Murray scored a then career–high 50 points in a 120–103 win over the Cleveland Cavaliers.
+He became the first player in NBA history to score 50 points without attempting a free throw in the game.

 May 24, 2022: Commitment to Canadian National Team